 Wi-Fi & entertainment

-Wi-Fi is available on EVA Air’s entire widebody fleet, which includes the Boeing 777-300ER, 787-9, 787-10 and Airbus A330-300.
-Powered by Panasonic Avionics, the service costs between $4.95-39.95 to use, depending on the speed and duration you select.
+EVA Air offers Wi-Fi across its entire widebody fleet (777-300ER, 787-9, 787-10 and A330-300), powered by Panasonic Avionics.
+EVA Air is offering complimentary unlimited web browsing on these flights to all business class passengers and Infinity MileageLands members.
 In my experience, the speed is good for answering emails and doing basic web browsing, though more data-intensive activities (like streaming, or even scrolling social media) can be slower than I’d like.

-All aircraft that feature Wi-Fi also have seatback video monitors, though size and resolution varies depending upon the plane.
+All aircraft with Wi-Fi also have seatback screens, though the size and resolution vary.
 The newer 787-9 and 787-10 aircraft will feature the largest and most high-resolution screens, while those on the 777-300ER are slightly smaller and maybe have slightly reduced image quality.
 Screens are much smaller and lower resolution on the A330-300.
-Premium passengers will enjoy larger screens with better image quality.
+As you’d expect, premium passengers get bigger screens with better image quality.

 Compared to US airlines, I find the entertainment selection on EVA Air to be lacking.
 You’ll only be able to choose from a couple dozen movies at most, as well as individual episodes of TV series, instead of the full seasons many US airlines offer.
 Understandably, Taiwanese and other Asian programming makes up a significant portion of the movies, TV shows and music available onboard EVA Air.